blockchaintp/training/README.md

 ```
 09:30-10:00 Intros and Objectives
-10:00-11:00 Hyperledger Sawtooth Overview
+10:00-10:30 Hyperledger Sawtooth Overview
+10:30-11:00 Hands-on: Setup Development Environment
+11:00-11:30 Coffee
-11:00-11:30 Tic-Tac-Toe Demo
+11:30-12:15 Hands-on: Tic-Tac-Toe Demo
-11:30-13:00 Application Development Best Practices
+12:15-13:00 Application Development Best Practices
-Using the XO Transaction Family reference implementation highlight the key
+Use XO Transaction Family to highlight the key considerations that need to be
-considerations that need to be taken into when developing a new transaction
+taken into when developing a new transaction family
-family
 13:00-14:00 Lunch
-14:00-15:00 Hands-on Session 1: Getting Started
-Organise participants in pairs and help each pair set up their environment
-using BTP Sextant.
-Make sure that they can run the Tic-Tac-Toe demo
-15:00-17:00 Hands-on Session 2: Tic-Tac-Toe Deep Dive
+14:00-15:30 Hands-on: Tic-Tac-Toe Deep Dive
-Detailed walk through the code getting participants to make specific changes
+Code walkthrough getting participants to make specific changes to the client &
-to the client & transaction processor code to ensure that they grasp the key
+transaction processor code to ensure that they grasp the key concepts
-concepts.
-Advanced option: Rewrite XO in another language
+15:30-16:00 Coffee
+16:00-17:30 Introduce Sextant & Demo Deploying to Production
 ```